Lab Snapshots

 Astrophotography, also known as astronomical imaging, is the photography of astronomical objects, celestial events, or areas of the night sky.
 Besides being able to record the details of extended objects such as the Moon, Sun, and planets, modern astrophotography has the ability to image objects invisible to the human eye such as dim stars, nebulae, and galaxies.
 This is accomplished through long time exposure as both film and digital cameras can accumulate and sum photons over long periods of time.

-When taking photographs of the night sky using long exposures, the rotation of the Earth around its axis causes an interresting effect (Fig.3).
+When taking photographs of the night sky using long exposures, the rotation of the Earth around its axis causes an interesting effect (Fig. 3).

 Fig.3